EU Pay Transparency Directive Transposition Tracker

 Yes No Not yet set (must be by 7 June 2026)

 France In May 2025, the French government launched formal consultations with trade unions and employer federations.
+A draft is scheduled to be released in late January.

 Letter from Department of Legal Affairs, Ministry of Economy, Finance and Industrial and Digital Sovereignty